Aesthetic Post-Training Diffusion Models from Generic Preferences with Step-by-step Preference Optimization: Experiments

+If not specified, we report quantitative results based on the $500$ validation prompts, \textit{i.e.}, \texttt{validation\_unique} split of Pick-a-Pic~\cite{kirstain2024pick}, which is adopted in \cite{diffusion_dpo}. {We also use GenEval~\cite{ghosh2024geneval} to evaluate image-text alignment, including rendering of single and two objects, counting, colors, position and attribute binding.
+There are 553 test prompts.}

+\textbf{Evaluation Protocol.} {This paper evaluates image quality with four automatic metrics.
+We use PickScore \cite{kirstain2024pick}, HPSV2 \cite{wu2023human} and ImageReward \cite{xu2024imagereward} for prompt-aware human preference estimation.
+These models are trained on human preference datasets and learn to replicate human decisions about which images are more favorable.
+We use Aesthetic score \cite{laionaes} to evaluate visual appeal.
+This score is prompt agnostic and employs a linear estimator on top of the vision encoder of CLIP~\cite{radford2021learning} to predict the aesthetic quality of images.
+Note that PickScore, HPSV2, and ImageReward all assess aesthetics to some extent.
+Apart from these automatic metrics, we also use human studies.
+We invite 10 people to assess 300 pairs of images generated by two methods of interest.
+Their preferences are summarized into winning percentage from 0 to 100\%.
+The text prompts are randomly selected from PartiPrompts (100 prompts) \cite{yu2022scaling} and HPSV2 benchmark (200 prompts) \cite{wu2023human}.}

-We apply DDIM~\cite{song2020denoising} with $\eta=1.0$ and 20 timesteps as the sampler and use classifier free guidance~\cite{ho2022classifier} with scale 5.0 during sampling.
-We utilize the LoRA~\cite{hu2021lora} technique for both SD-1.5 and SDXL, fine-tuning the models for $\sim10$ epochs.
+\textbf{Implementation details.} We apply DDIM~\cite{song2020denoising} with $\eta=1.0$ and 20 timesteps as the sampler and use classifier free guidance~\cite{ho2022classifier} with scale 5.0 for sampling during online training.
+We use LoRA~\cite{hu2021lora} for both SD-1.5 and SDXL, fine-tuning the models for $10$ epochs.
 The LoRA rank is 4 and 64 for SD-1.5 and SDXL, respectively.
 We set the strength of regularization $\beta=10$.
-For SD-1.5, we set the batch size as $40$ and the learning rate as $6e^{-5}$.
-For SDXL, we set the batch size as $8$, the gradient accumulation as $2$, and the learning rate as $1e^{-5}$.
-Since the step-aware preference model has difficulty determining preference orders at large timestep range, we only order the preference of $\boldsymbol{x}_{t}$ with $t \leq \kappa$ and consider $\boldsymbol{x}_{t}$ with $t > \kappa$ as tied.
-We empirically find setting $\kappa$ as $750$ achieves the best performance.
-When fine-tuning SDXL, to increase the differences between $\boldsymbol{x}_{t-1}$, we set the number of inner steps to $\sim3$.
-Notably, we do not apply the SDXL refiner in any of our experiments by default to ensure fair comparisons.
+For SD-1.5, we set the batch size as $40$ and learning rate as $6e^{-5}$.
+For SDXL, we set the batch size as $8$, gradient accumulation as $2$, and learning rate as $1e^{-5}$.
+Since very noisy images are difficult to compare, we do not use SPM to very early stages.
+That is, we only compute the preference of $\boldsymbol{x}_{t}$ when $t \leq \kappa$ and consider all $\boldsymbol{x}_{t}$ with $t > \kappa$ as tied.
+We empirically set $\kappa$ as $750$ and will evaluate $\kappa$ in Section \ref{sec:ablation}.
+When fine-tuning SDXL with the MSPO {(Section \ref{sec:multistep_spo})}, we set the number of inner steps to $4$.
+We do not apply SDXL refiner~\cite{podell2023sdxl} to ensure fair comparison. {{For SPM training, we adopt learning rates of 3e-6 and 1e-6 for SD-1.5 and SDXL, respectively.}} We use DDIM scheduler with classifier free guidance scale of 5 and 20 steps to perform inference on validation prompts.